-Recombinant human/mouse/rat/porcine NT-3 protein (Qk058)
+Recombinant human NT-3 protein (Qk058)

+Neurotrophin 3 (NT-3) protein is part of the neurotrophin family and plays a crucial role in embryonic development and the maintenance and neuroprotection of the adult nervous system.
 NT-3 protein is used in cell culture to promote the differentiation and survival of specific neural subpopulations in both the central nervous system and peripheral nervous system such as sensory neurons, cortical neurons, and oligodendrocytes.
 It is also involved in the maintenance of endothelial cells and myocardial cells.

-Qkine NT-3 protein is animal origin-free (AOF), carrier-free, tag-free, and non-glycosylated to ensure its purity with exceptional lot-to-lot consistency.
+Qkine NT-3 protein is a non-covalently linked homodimer with a molecular weight of 27.3 kDa, animal origin-free (AOF), carrier-free, tag-free, and non-glycosylated to ensure its purity with exceptional lot-to-lot consistency.
 It is suitable for the culture of reproducible and high-quality cortical neurons and oligodendrocytes.

 Orders are typically shipped same or next day (except Friday).